 Some debt repayment strategies you might undertake on your own as part of a self-directed plan could include solutions such as:

-Paying the Debt Off in Full
+Paying Your Debt Off in Full

-- You may be able to negotiate reduced interest rates from lenders – be sure to ask about any credit rating impacts if interest rates are reduced.
+- Be sure to ask about any credit rating impacts if your interest rates are reduced.

-Getting a Bank Consolidation Loan
+Refinancing with a Consolidation Loan

 - No more juggling multiple debts and payment due dates.

-Using Credit Counselling Services
+Using a Credit Counselling Service

 - It’s much easier to qualify for a credit counselling program than a consolidation loan, and you won’t need to use an asset as security or get a co-signer.

 - A fee is charged for credit counselling services on top of the settlement payments to your creditors.
 Even if you receive relief from future interest charges, you may not cut payments substantially since you will be paying a fee on top of paying back 100% of your debt to your creditors.

 - No government body regulates credit counsellor qualifications, fees or dispute mechanisms.

-Make a Consumer Proposal
+Making a Consumer Proposal